gabrielegenovese/master-thesis/doc-dottorato/cover-letter.typ

 in an environment where I can learn, ask questions, and collaborate with others who share the same curiosity.

-= Dissertation summary "On the implementability of global types"
+= Master dissertation summary titled "On the implementability of global types"

 The project builds on recent advances in behavioral types, particularly Multiparty Session Types (MPST), which model structured interactions